openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 Login to the openHAB console and use the `mybmw fingerprint` command.

 Fingerprint information on your account and vehicle(s) will show in the console and can be copiedfrom there.
-A zip file with fingerprint information for your vehicle(s) will also be generated and put in the `mybmw` folder in your home directory.
+A zip file with fingerprint information for your vehicle(s) will also be generated and put into the `mybmw` folder in the userdata folder.
-This fingerprint information is valuable for the developers to better support your vehicle in thesoftware.
+This fingerprint information is valuable for the developers to better support your vehicle.

 You can restrict the accounts and vehicles for the fingerprint generation.
 Full syntax is available through the `mybmw help` console command.